 PE was identified with lung ventilation/perfusion scans or chest computed tomography.

 Demographic variables including age, sex, BMI, history of smoking, co-morbidities (hypertension, diabetes, coronary heart disease) were obtained.
-Laboratory data like complete count, serum albumin, CRP, blood glucose level and post-operative d-dimer were collected.
-Disease profile like stage of malignancy, histopathological type, location, history of chemo-radiotherapy were also included in the study.
+Laboratory data like complete blood count, serum albumin, C-reactive protein (CRP), blood glucose level and post-operative d-dimer were collected.
+Disease profile like stage of malignancy, histopathological type, location, history of chemotherapy and radiotherapy were also included in the study.
 Operative data like type of surgery, mode of surgery (open vs laparoscopic) duration of surgery, amount of blood transfusion were also identified.
 Caprini risk assessment model (RAM) score of VTE was also calculated.
 Originally developed for surgical patients, the Caprini RAM facilitates the derivation of VTE risk by summing individual risk factors so as to place patients into four categories: “low risk” (0-1 points), “moderate risk” (2 points), “high risk” (3-4 points), and “highest risk” (≥5 points).
 Post-operative data including rate of infection (wound infection, pneumonia, urinary tract infection) anastomotic leak, early mobilization, hospital mortality and length of hospital stay were also observed.

-Data was collected in a preformed questionnaire.
-Incidence of VTE among the patients who underwent surgery for CRC was investigated up to 90 days after surgery.
+Data were collected in a preformed questionnaire.
+Incidence of VTE among the patients who underwent surgery for colorectal cancer (CRC) was investigated up to 90 days after surgery.
 Then, the clinical characteristics and laboratory results were compared between those with and without VTE.
 Statistical analysis was performed using IBM SPSS version 26.0.
 Continuous variables were analyzed in the form of the means with standard deviations (Mean ± SD).
 Categorical variables were shown as numbers and proportions.
 Continuous data were analyzed using the independent samples t-test.
 Categorical data were analyzed using the chi-squared test.
 Statistical significance was defined as a p-value of < 0.05.
 Multivariable analysis using a binary logistic regression model was used to verify the independent risk factors for VTE in the post-operative patients.
 Variables identified as having a potential association (p < 0.05) in a univariate analysis were entered into each multivariable analysis model.

 Results:

 A total of 113 patients who underwent surgery for AM were included in the study.
-The included patients were divided into two groups: VTE and non-VTE group.
-Out of 113 patients, 11(9.73%) patients presented with DVT.
-Three patients (2.6%) had pulmonary embolism and all of them died in the post-operative period.
+These patients were divided into two groups: those who developed VTE group and those who did not (non-VTE group)..
+Among the 113 patients, 11(9.73%) patients presented with DVT.
+Additionally, three patients (2.6%) experinced pulmonary embolism and all of them died in the post-operative period.
 The general characteristics of the patients are demonstrated in Table -1.
 There was no significant difference in BMI, smoking, comorbidities, between the two groups.
 Patients with VTE were older than those without VTE (65.7 ± 8.6 vs. 42.5 ± 12.9 years, p < 0.05).
 Females were more affected by VTE (72.72% vs. 30.39%, p<0.05).Caprini score was more in VTE group (8±2.32 vs 3±1.4,p<0.05)

 Table-1 showing demographic characteristics of patients